bijoych/workshops/README.md

    5.2.
 Select **Sync all existing and future consumer groups** option in the Sync consumer offsets section.

-6. Enter a Cluster link name, review your configurations, and click **Launch Cluster kink**.
+6. Enter a Cluster link name, review your configurations, and click **Launch Cluster Link**.